 After a sixteen year wait, Colombia are returning to the World Cup Finals.
-Inspired by a ‘golden generation’, Los Cafeteros have risen to 5th in Fifa’s World Rankings and given their notoriously passionate fan-base cause for genuine hope.
+Inspired by a ‘golden generation’, Los Cafeteros have risen to fifth in Fifa's World Rankings and given their notoriously passionate fan-base cause for genuine hope.
 Their first obstacle is escaping unscathed from what is possibly the most even of Rio’s groups – Greece, Côte D’Ivoire and Japan join them in C.

 The XI crafted from GoalImpact scores alone:

 This particular set up is quite far off a likely XI, probably due to a combination of old defenders (Perea, Yepes and Mosquera are all in their 30s and in Pekerman’s squad) and a lot of players in the Colombian League.
 That isn’t to criticise GoalImpact as a measurement, though, as we all know that players aren’t always picked or not picked based on ability and/or output alone (ask Samir Nasri or Carlos Tevez).
 Context is needed, and so I’ll somewhat systematically rifle through each area of the team:

 In between the posts, David Ospina of Nice is likely to start.
 His GI of 92.6 is quite noticeably lower than the 123.67 of Faryd Mondragon, but he is 17 years younger and fast establishing himself as Colombia’s first choice keeper.
 They’ll be joined in the squad by the uncapped Camilo Vargas (102.78).